 Download Intune Data Importer tool and run this from top tier SCCM server to collect the inventory details.
 The user with SCCM Full admin and Global admin must run the Data Importer tool the first time using the following intunedataimporter.exe -GlobalConsent parameter.

 The Intune Data Importer tool collects data about the objects you select from your SCCM hierarchy.
-This provides details about the objects you can select for import and information about why some object cannot be imported, and lets you import selected objects into your Microsoft Intune tenant.
+This provides details about the objects you can select for import and why some things cannot be imported and let you import selected objects into your Microsoft Intune tenant.

 I don’t think all the objects from SCCM can be migrated to Intune with the tool.
 You need to have loads of manual work to complete the migration to Intune.
 Fix all the errors of Intune data importer tool.
 This tool will help to get the inventory: